nf-core/scdownstream/docs/usage.md

   - scrublet
   - harmony
   - HVG identification
-  - Neighbor identification, UMAP and Leiden clustering
+  - Neighborhood graph calculation, UMAP and Leiden clustering

 To utilize GPU acceleration, you need to specify the `gpu` profile.
 This will make the tool steps use cuda-enabled environments and it will tell the tools to use the GPU.
 All processes which support GPU acceleration are marked with the `process_gpu` label.